Simplicity

 1. Create Simple Outputs

-When creating an output, be it a document or model, it should have the simplest form possible, which is still able to clearly communicate the message.
-Also, the author should always keep in mind the artifact could be used or read by somebody who has limited knowledge of the area and limited time for understanding the output.
-Therefore, the consumer must be able to understand it instantly without needing to search for additional information or asking somebody for an explanation.
+When creating an output, whether it is a document or a model, it should be in the simplest possible form that still clearly communicates the message.
+The author should always keep in mind that the artifact might be used or read by someone with limited knowledge of the area and very little time.
+Therefore, the consumer must be able to understand it instantly without needing to search for additional information or ask for explanations.

-A famous idiom states: “The devil is in the detail”.
-However, the details are not usually needed right in the beginning and it is basically not possible to capture all of them.
-The more details are documented during analysis, the more effort is then required to maintain them.
-The detailed analysis, therefore, costs time twice - the time required for creating it and the time for keeping it up to date.
-Analysis and documentation outputs must be kept as simple as possible, and details should be added only when the current level of detail has shown to be insufficient.
-The necessary level of detail must be continuously evaluated, and the balance between having all the details documented and spending time wisely must be found.
+A famous idiom states: “The devil is in the detail.”
+However, fine details are usually not needed right at the start, and it is practically impossible to capture all of them anyway.
+The more details you document during the initial analysis, the more effort is required to maintain them later.
+Detailed analysis costs time twice: the time required to create it, and the time required to keep it up to date.
+Analysis and documentation outputs must be kept as simple as possible, and details should be added only when the current level proves to be insufficient.
+The necessary level of detail must be continuously evaluated, finding a balance between documenting everything and spending time wisely.

-Every output produced can be just an informal description, or its format can be prescribed by a set of formal rules.
-The formal outputs have the benefit of being readable to everybody who knows the rules and the outputs look all very similar.
+Every output can be an informal description, or its format can be prescribed by a strict set of formal rules.
+Formal outputs have the benefit of being readable to anyone who knows the rules, and they all look highly consistent.
 However, as always, reality is not just black and white.

-Let’s illustrate it on modeling standards, which define how to graphically describe some aspect of the reality; in other words, they describe the semantics of the symbols used in the model.
-Modeling standards such as UML and BPMN are certainly beneficial, as they enable different people to speak the same language.
+Let’s look at modeling standards, which define how to graphically describe a specific aspect of reality; in other words, they define the semantics of the symbols used in a model.
+Modeling standards such as UML and BPMN are certainly beneficial because they enable different people to speak the same language.
 But using them comes at a price.
-First, creating such models takes time as it will always be more time-consuming to create a formal model than to sketch a free-hand diagram.
-Second, to be readable, all recipients need to understand the notation, which might be limiting.
+First, creating these models takes time, as it will always be more time-consuming to build a formal model than to sketch a free-hand diagram.
+Second, for the model to be readable, all recipients must understand the notation, which can be a limiting factor.

-So, all in all, before delivering some artifact, it must be carefully considered who the target audience is and whether the model is going to be a one-time artifact or a permanent.
-According to the purpose, the final format must be then selected accordingly.
+Ultimately, before delivering an artifact, you must carefully consider who the target audience is and whether the model is a one-time sketch or a permanent piece of documentation.
+The final format should then be selected based on that purpose.